tech-srl/code2vec/README.md

 This is a TensorFlow implementation, designed to be easy and useful in research, and for experimenting with new ideas in machine learning for code tasks.
-By default, it learns Java source code and predicts Java method names, but it can be easily extended to other languages, since the TensorFlow network is agnostic to the input programming language (see [Extending to other languages](#extending)).
+By default, it learns Java source code and predicts Java method names, but it can be easily extended to other languages, since the TensorFlow network is agnostic to the input programming language (see [Extending to other languages](#extending-to-other-languages).
 Contributions are welcome.

 <center style="padding: 40px"><img width="70%" src="https://github.com/tech-srl/code2vec/raw/master/images/network.png" /></center>